iynaix/focal/README.md

 - image / video is automatically copied to clipboard, ready for pasting into other programs
 - notifications that open captured file when clicked
 - all options are also available via the CLI
-- supports hyprland / niri / sway
+- supports hyprland / niri / mango / sway
 - OCR support to select text from captured image (CLI only)

 ## Installation